ChrisGibe/ChrisGibe/README.md

 ### Hello there 👋

-Hi, I'm [Christophe](www.gibelli-christophe.com), i'm a front end developer !
+Hi, I'm Christophe, front end developer.
+I currently work at [Dusens Group](https://dusens.group/en/).
 I build a lot of website and application with wordpress / React / GatsbyJS .... .

 🌱 I’m currently learning more on [GatsbyJS](https://www.gatsbyjs.org/),